polca/ScenarioLink/README.md

 ## Installation

 1. Activate your existing Activity Browser conda environment.
-2. Install the ScenarioLink plugin using conda (preferred) or Pypi (may create conflicts with `activity-browser` dependencies:
+2. Install the ScenarioLink plugin using conda (preferred) or Pypi (may create conflicts with `activity-browser` dependencies):

     ```bash
     conda install -c romainsacchi ab-plugin-scenariolink